giorgioyu125/simple-c-database/readme.md

 ---

 ## For Developers
+      Hi dear Developer!
+If you are using clangd as LSP you'll obviusly need to create a symlink between the compile_commands.json in the build/ and the root dir.
+      There is no need to thank me!
 ### Contributing
 Please contact me in private so we can discuss about your contribution.
 (Email: sabert148@gmail.com ,Discord: jonsnow0036)